wp-plugins/wordpress-simple-paypal-shopping-cart/readme.txt

 * Collect special instructions from your customers on the PayPal checkout page.
 * The orders menu will show you all the orders that you have received from your site.
 * Ability to configure an email that will get sent to your buyers after they purchase your product.
+* Ability to configure a sale notification email that gets sent to the site admin when a customer purchase your item(s).
 * Ability to configure discount coupons.
+Offer special discounts on your store/shop.
 * You can create coupons and give to your customers.
 When they use coupons during the checkout they will receive a discount.
 * Compatible with WordPress Multi-site Installation.
 * Ability to specify SKU (item number) for each of your products in the shortcode.